UnderNotic/minimal-mistakes/_posts/http-client-explained-with-netstat.md

   - TCP
 ---

-## Learn http client once again this time with netstat
+## Learn http client once again this time via netstat

 This is not a guide to: